 Do you have to pay an additional deposit to get an increased credit limit on your secured card?

-You first have to demonstrate that you have the ability to repay the credit card loan by providing your income and housing costs.
-After you are approved for a particular credit line, you can add additional funds to the security deposit up to the approved credit line.
 An increased credit line on your secured card can help you feel more financially prepared for unplanned expenses, such as car trouble or medical costs.
-Keep using your card responsibly and your credit score may reach the threshold to qualify for an unsecured credit card.
+Using your card responsibly can help improve your chances of increasing your credit limit and graduating to an unsecured credit card.

 Was this article helpful?